 Ritenuto – (rit.) immediately slower.

-Root Note – is the main note that forms the basis for the chord so a ‘C’ chord has the note C as its root note, no matter which inversion of the chord is played.
+Root Note – is the main note that forms the basis for the chord.
+So, for example, a ‘C’ chord has the note C as its root note.
+This is the case no matter which inversion of the chord is played.

 Root Position –

-Routing – on an electric guitar, which has a solid body, holes are cut and chiselled out to make room for the pick-ups, electric wires and circuitry.
+Routing – the solid body of an electric guitar is chiselled out to make room for the pick-ups, electric wires and circuitry.

 Rubato – from the italian for “robbed”.
-It means that the piece is played in a free flowing manner where parts are speeded up a little and then slowed down (or vice versa) without following the steady tempo.
+It means that the piece is played in a free flowing manner.
+Some parts are speeded up a little and then slowed down (or vice versa) without following the steady tempo.